Top tips for spotting wildlife at Charlecote Park

 Here are our handy hints to increase your chances of spotting hidden nature and help you to get the most out of your wildlife watching adventures at Charlecote.
 There's so much to see here at any time of year and we'd like you to be able to make the most of this beautiful corner of the Warwickshire countryside.

-- Bring binoculars – you’ll see more if you keep your distance.
+- Bring binoculars – you’ll often see the young deer or birds if you keep your distance.

 - Bring a magnifying glass – bugs, flowers and lichen are just as interesting as the big things.
 Be careful on a sunny day though as magnifying the sun’s rays on to wildlife can kill it.

 - Bring a camera or notebook and pencil and do your homework with a little research on the web or at your local library.